 8. Get paid to walk

-Whether you are taking a dog for a walk, taking an evening stroll or walking to your local coffee shop you can get paid money just for downloading a few apps that unbelievably pay you to walk.
+Whether you are taking a dog for a walk, taking an evening stroll, or walking to the local coffee shop you can get paid money just for downloading a few apps that unbelievably pay you to walk.

 There has been an increase in the number of apps such as Sweatcoins, Betterpoints, and WinWalk who are all willing to reward you for walking and getting fit.

 Sweatcoins currently has over 30 million users so getting paid to walk is certainly proving popular.

 The apps will not make you rich but they might encourage you to exercise a bit more and earn some rewards at the same time.
 If you can combine with dog walking or other side hustles you are effectively earning twice.

 If you know your local area well then you can earn some extra money by advertising yourself a local tour guide.

 Tour guides are in particularly high demand in areas popular with tourists.
 The tourists learn a lot more from a local than they would simply by wandering aimlessly around.
 You can show them the best restaurants and cafes to eat and drink in, as well as showing them the places to avoid.

 You can begin by offering you services for free and ask for a tip at the end of the guide.
 Most people will pay you automatically but it doesn’t hurt to prompt them as if you don’t ask you won’t get.

 To be a success you need to know about your area and be able to tell a few tales about its history.
 If you can throw in a few jokes and build up a demand for your services then you can switch to asking for payment in advance of your tour.